tiyd-fee-2016-02/lessons/week-1/intro-to-html-css.md

 ### &lt;nav&gt;

 <blockquote>
-The HTML Navigation Element (<nav>) represents a section of a page that links to other pages or to parts within the page: a section with navigation links. -MDN
+The HTML Navigation Element &lt;nav&gt; represents a section of a page that links to other pages or to parts within the page: a section with navigation links. -MDN
 </blockquote>

 Flow Content tags: